Holiday Gems - Non Package Terms and Conditions

 4. THE PRICE YOU PAY

 All prices we advertise are accurate at the date published.
-But please note that advertised prices may have changed by the time you come to book your holiday.
-Whilst evert effort is made to ensure the accuracy of information and prices when published, regrettably errors do occasionally occur as we are reliant upon the supplier(s) to provide us with the most up-to-date prices.
+Please note, however, that advertised prices may have changed by the time you come to book your holiday.
+Whilst every effort is made to ensure the accuracy of information and prices when published, regrettably errors do occasionally occur as we are reliant upon the supplier(s) to provide us with the most up-to-date prices.
 We reserve the right to make changes to and correct errors in prices of both advertised and confirmed non-packaged arrangements at any time.

 In addition to your holiday price you may have to pay local city taxes which will be payable by you locally in resort.

 Except where our Deposit or Part Payment offer(s) is available, payment for the Arrangements is payable in full at the time of booking via credit or debit card.